 And no wonder, for even Satan disguises himself as an angel of light.2 Corinthians 11:14

 In Matthew 25:30, Jesus tells us that the angels of heaven neither marry nor are given in marriage.
-However, he isn’t referring to the fallen angels trapped on earth, and he says nothing of their sexual capabilities.
+However, he isn’t referring to the fallen angels trapped on earth, sayings nothing of their sexual capabilities.

 The limit of human life (“his days”) to 120 years is also curious.
 This suggests that either God decreased humans’ individual lifespan to 120 years, as we see for Moses in Deuteronomy 34:7, or that he’d kill them all in 120 years.